atextor/OGIT-wiki/OGIT-ontology-details.md

 OGIT does not specify how an implementation to manage instance data must look like, but on the [Start page](wiki/Home.md) you can find some pointers on how to get started with OGIT and different technologies.
 Although it is no technical requirement, using a graph database or triple store to store instance data is a good idea due to the nature of RDF format.
-You can then use whatever APIs the technology you choose provides to insert and query data, e.g., REST APIs or SPARQL endpoints.
+You can then use whatever APIs the technology of your choice provides to insert and query data, e.g., REST APIs or SPARQL endpoints.

 ### OGIT ontology format description